Young Earth creationism: Flood geology, the fossil record, and dinosaurs

-As the term "dinosaur" was coined by Richard Owen in 1842, the Bible does not use the word "dinosaur".
+The term dinosaur was coined by Richard Owen in 1842.
 Some creationist organizations propose that the Hebrew word tanniyn (תנין, /he/), mentioned nearly thirty times in the Old Testament, should be considered a synonym.
 In English translations, tanniyn has been translated as "sea monster" or "serpent", but most often it is translated as "dragon".
-Additionally, in the Book of Job, a "behemoth" is described as a creature that "moves his tail like a cedar"; the behemoth is described as ranking "first among the works of God" and as impossible to capture (vs. 24).
-Biblical scholars have alternatively identified the behemoth as either an elephant, a hippopotamus, or a bull, but some creationists have identified the behemoth with sauropod dinosaurs, often specifically the Brachiosaurus according to their interpretation of the verse "He is the chief of the ways of God" implying that the behemoth is the largest animal God created.
-The leviathan is another creature referred to in the Bible's Old Testament that some creationists argue is actually a dinosaur.
-Alternatively, more mainstream scholars have identified the Leviathan with the Nile crocodile or, because Ugarit texts describe it as having seven heads, a purely mythical beast similar to the Lernaean Hydra.
+Additionally, in the Book of Job, a "behemoth" is described as a creature that "moves his tail like a cedar"; the behemoth is described as ranking "first among the works of God" and impossible to capture (vs. 24).
+Biblical scholars alternatively identified the behemoth as either an elephant, a hippopotamus, or a bull, but some creationists identified the behemoth with sauropod dinosaurs, often specifically the Brachiosaurus according to their interpretation of the verse "He is the chief of the ways of God" implying that the behemoth is the largest animal God created.
+The leviathan is another creature referred to in the Bible's Old Testament that some creationists argue is actually a dinosaur or prehistoric marine reptile such as a mosasaur.
+Alternatively, more mainstream scholars identified the Leviathan with the Nile crocodile or, because Ugarit texts describe it as having seven heads, a purely mythical beast similar to the Lernaean Hydra.

 A subset of adherents of the pseudoscience of cryptozoology promote young Earth creationism, particularly in the context of so-called "living dinosaurs".
 Science writer Sharon A. Hill observes that the young Earth creationist segment of cryptozoology is "well-funded and able to conduct expeditions with a goal of finding a living dinosaur that they think would invalidate evolution."
-Anthropologist Jeb J. Card says that "Creationists have embraced cryptozoology and some cryptozoological expeditions are funded by and conducted by creationists hoping to disprove evolution."
-Young Earth creationists occasionally claim that dinosaurs survived in Australia, and that Aboriginal legends of reptilian monsters are evidence of this, referring to what is known as Megalania (Varanus priscus).
-However, Megalania was a gigantic species of monitor lizard, and not a dinosaur, as its discoverer, Richard Owen, realized that the skeletal remains were that of a lizard, and not an archosaur.
-Some creationists believe that Mokele-mbembe, a cryptid said to dwell deep in the Congo rainforest, may be a living sauropod, though the scientific consensus is that this is extremely unlikely.
+Anthropologist Jeb J. Card says: "Creationists have embraced cryptozoology and some cryptozoological expeditions are funded by and conducted by creationists hoping to disprove evolution."
+Young Earth creationists occasionally claim dinosaurs survived in Australia, and that Aboriginal legends of reptilian monsters are evidence of this, referring to what is known as Megalania (Varanus priscus).
+However, Megalania was a gigantic species of monitor lizard, not a dinosaur, as its discoverer, Richard Owen, realised that the skeletal remains were that of a lizard, not an archosaur.
+Some creationists believe Mokele-mbembe, a cryptid said to dwell deep in the Congo rainforest, may be a living sauropod, though the scientific consensus is that this is extremely unlikely.